 $9,750 Total (including State Sales Tax of 4.712%)

 Our Admissions Manager

-Marlena Ranney is the Admissions Manager at Hawaii Healing Arts College and a 2010 graduate.
-She has a passion for the healing arts and feels grateful to be able to share her experience with others who are also looking to embark on this unique path.
+Marlena Silva is the Admissions Manager at Hawaii Healing Arts College and a 2010 graduate.
+She has a passion for the healing arts and feels grateful to be able to share her experiences with others who are also looking to embark on this unique and rewarding path.

-She continues to practice as an LMT in the school clinic, Massage Professionals and also independently.
+She continues to practice as an LMT in the school clinic, Massage Professionals as well as independently.